hatrnuhn/binarxsynrgy/README.md

 # What the heck is this?
-for Binar x SYNRGY challenge purposes
+repo for all things Binar x SYNRGY related